Jean-Poul/MongoDB_assignment/readme.md

 - Data redundancy with replication feature.
 - Horizontal scaleability with sharding

--Encourages denormilazation due to there being no rule enforcement from schemas and allowing nesting -No type checking or input validation.
+- Encourages denormilazation due to there being no rule enforcement from schemas and allowing nesting
+- No type checking or input validation.
 The data needs to be cleaned and checked by the code.
--joins are difficult to implement.
+- joins are difficult to implement.
--nesting is limited at 100th level.
+- nesting is limited at 100th level.
--Can be prone to duplication of data, due to lack of restrictions.
+- Can be prone to duplication of data, due to lack of restrictions.